hb9kns/webforms/README.md

 Another example would be an index of computers with attributes like system responsibles and location or use, and lists with patch information, available periphery/accessories, or running costs.

+## Installation

+The script must be installed in a directory where CGI scripts can be executed.
+It must be called (e.g, by some HTML link) with at least the variable `db` set, like `http://example.com/somedir/webforms.cgi?db=test` (calling without any `db` value will generate a fatal error unless the default configuration file `defcfg.cfg` exists in the path of the script.)

+To work properly, at least the configuration file (`test.cfg` in the example) and the pages referred in there must exist and be readable and writable for the script.
+A minimal installation therefore consists in the script itself, a configuration file, an index/base file, and one page file.

 ## Files